infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

 will generate a [`InfOptSensitivityReport`](@ref) which contains mapping to the ranges indicating how much a constraint RHS constant or a objective coefficient can be changed without violating the feasibility of the solution.
-This is further explained in the JuMP documentation [here](https://jump.dev/JuMP.jl/v1/manual/solutions/#Sensitivity-analysis-for-LP).
+This is further explained in the `JuMP` documentation [here](https://jump.dev/JuMP.jl/v1/manual/solutions/#Sensitivity-analysis-for-LP).
-Furthermore, these analysis can only be employed for a solver that implements `MOI.ConstraintBasisStatus`.
+Furthermore, this analysis can only be employed for a solver that implements `MOI.ConstraintBasisStatus`.
 In our running example up above, `Ipopt.jl` does not support this A solver like `Gurobi.jl` does.
 ```julia-repl